 On Sunday, Cyclocross Magazine took a high-level look at the winning bikes from Saturday’s big gravel day with the Dirty Kanza and Lost and Found gravel races.

 Today we’re taking a closer look at Carl Decker’s winning bike for the 2017 Lost and Found gravel race.
-Spoiler alert, some might call it a mountain bike, but unlike some gravel bikes, doesn’t have a suspension fork.
+Spoiler alert, some might call it a mountain bike, but unlike some gravel bikes, it doesn’t have a suspension fork.
 Decker tells us the reasons behind choosing a hardtail mountain bike over the drop bar cyclocross bike he used to win last year.

 Carl Decker loves vehicles.
 When not racing bikes, he’s driving a rally car and spending time on his dirt bike, and when the fun or training is over, he’s either obsessing over finding the right tool for the job, tinkering to create one or inventing mods to make it to the finish line.